‘Days Of Our Lives’ Spoilers: Will Brady Save Baby Holly?

 Days of Our Lives spoilers state that he thinks this is the better strategy because it will allow her to raise the baby the way she wants to, even if she’s no longer in Salem.
 This would also make the tug of war between the two women come to an end.
 That said, Brady argues that this isn’t the right way to go about things.
 The two argue about their different strategy, and as Days of Our Lives viewers will predict, Deimos will stick to his own plan for Nicole.
 The two men will pursue her separately.

 As usual for a dramatic storyline on Days of Our Lives, the two men don’t just have Nicole to worry about.
-When Chloe comes to and realizes what has happened she’s obviously angry and concerned about Holly.
-That said Brady will try to smooth things over with Chloe and has faith that she’ll let him handle everything in a calm manner.
+When Chloe comes to and realizes what has happened, she’s obviously angry and concerned about Holly.
+That said, Brady will try to smooth things over with Chloe and has faith that she’ll let him handle everything in a calm manner.
 He worries that Chloe will act out of anger because she’s not thinking straight and an even bigger mess will transpire.
 It’s said that Chloe will eventually let Brady handle it but will go against her word and issue an amber alert.

 What do you think of these Days of Our Lives spoilers?
 What will happen to Holly’s biological mom now that she took matters into her own hands?